brhoades/static-dynamic-comparison/Readme.md

 in crtp/consts.h, it will disable or enable a dynamic/static hybrid implementation versus a pure static implementation.

-Both code perform identically.
-Their driver takes two files.
-The first file defines verticies for a regular polygon.
+Both codebases do the same thing.
+Their drivers take two files.
+The first file defines vertices for a regular polygon.
 The vertices must be cartesian and the file must list them like so::

 ```